1. INTRODUCTION

 1.1.
 Aim and objectives

-The European Association of Urology (EAU) Urological Infections Guidelines Panel has compiled these clinical guidelines to provide medical professionals with evidence-based information and recommendations for the prevention and treatment of urinary tract infections (UTIs) and male accessory gland infections.
+This publication represents the updated European Association of Urology (EAU) Guidelines for Urological Infections.
+The aim is to provide practical recommendations on the prevention and treatment of urinary tract infections (UTIs) and male accessory gland infections.
 These guidelines also aim to address the important public health aspects of infection control and antimicrobial stewardship.
-Separate EAU guidelines documents are available addressing paediatric urological infections [1] and infections in patients with neurological urinary tract dysfunction [2].
+Separate EAU guidelines are available addressing paediatric urological infections [1] and infections in patients with neurological urinary tract dysfunction [2].

 1.2.
 Panel composition

-The EAU Urological Infections Guidelines Panel consists of a multi-disciplinary group of urologists, with particular expertise in this area, an infectious disease specialist and a clinical microbiologist.
+The EAU Guidelines Panel on Urological Infections consists of an international multi-disciplinary group of urologists, with particular expertise in this area, an infectious disease specialist and a clinical microbiologist.
 All experts involved in the production of this document have submitted potential conflict of interest statements, which can be viewed on the EAU website Uroweb: http://uroweb.org/guideline/urological-infections/.

 1.3.
 Available publications

 A quick reference document, the Pocket Guidelines, is available in print.
 This is an abridged version, which may require consultation together with the full text version.
+Several scientific publications are also available.
 All documents are accessible through the EAU website Uroweb: http://uroweb.org/guideline/urological-infections/.
+A EAU Guidelines App for iOS and Android devices is also available containing the Pocket Guidelines, interactive algorithms and calculators, clinical decision support tools, guidelines cheat sheets and links to the extended guidelines.

 1.4.
 Publication history